katedebethune/p3/readme.md

 Site will be demonstrated in section on Oct 29. <br />

 # Details for instructor / TA <br />
+http://p3.kdeb-csci-e15.me/color_extractor could not be checked by the w3c validator; attempts to validate it produced a 500 error.
+All other pages produced no validation errors.

 #Outside packages and credits